rachana-paudel/AWS_Solution_Architect/IAM/README.md

 #### AWS Control Tower - Guardrails
 + provides ongoing governance for your control tower environment
-+ There are 2 kinds of guardrails
++ There are 2 kinds of guardrails:

   a.
 Preventive Guardrails:
     Preventive guardrails aim to prevent accounts from performing certain actions that could lead to security risks or non-compliance.
     These guardrails typically use Service Control Policies (SCPs), which are applied at the AWS Organizations level to enforce restrictions across all accounts within your AWS environment.